VincentMarquez/Spectral-Memory/README.md

 * **Stability:** The results for length **192** are remarkably stable across all seeds, with MSEs only ranging from 0.4177 to 0.4227.
 * **Outliers:** Seed 2020 had a significant spike in error at prediction length **720** (0.5009 MSE) compared to the other seeds in that bracket.

-This is excellent data.
-By running `TimeXer` on your own machine with the exact same environment (Mac mini / MPS) and seeds, you have created a scientifically rigorous "Apple-to-Apples" comparison.

-Here is the data extracted from your logs, followed by the direct comparison to your `KLMemory` model.

 ### 1\.
 TimeXer Performance (ETTh1 - Your Re-run)